 Preparation

 The completion of Lean Six Sigma training from an approved school, a certified Lean Six Sigma trainer, or a corporate program is recommended for individuals who are interested in taking the exam; however, it is not required.
 Additionally, although having some level of practical Lean Six Sigma job experience and some level of project application experience is not required in order to take the exam, those who choose to do so do have some degree of both of these types of experiences.
 The IASSC provides candidates with the opportunity to take a Green Belt Evaluation Exam that is neither proctored nor official.
-If you are not very sure about whether or not you are prepared to take an official certification exam that is proctored, you may find out with the help of this test.
+You can try this test if you’re not fully prepared to take an official certification exam.

 Certification Professionals will be awarded the IASSC Green Belt Certification if all requirements are successfully completed.
 This certification is granted by the International Association for Six Sigma Certification, which is a verifiable independent third-party Certification Association that works within the Lean Six Sigma Industry.